bdferr/wat-test-project/README.md

-# The Namegame
+# Namegame App

+The original version of this app was provided by WillowTree, an app development company, as a test project for potential employees.
+Much of this readme also consists of the original instructions from WillowTree.

 Learning your coworkers names while starting a new job can be very useful.
 Your test project is to make it happen!
 We have a simple version hosted at [https://wta-namegame.herokuapp.com/](https://wta-namegame.herokuapp.com/) which you can test.
 The API is located at [https://wta-namegame.herokuapp.com/api/game](https://wta-namegame.herokuapp.com/api/game).

 ## Option 1